Skip to main content

 • How important is community support?
 Some modern creatives are almost entirely self-taught, relying on robust online communities to problem-solve.
 Poke around any given motion graphics software community to see which will provide the sort of network and support you need.

 • How will you collaborate?
-Motion graphics notoriously produce huge files, which can disrupt workflows and slow down collaboration.
+Motion graphics notoriously produce huge files, which can disrupt workflows and slow down collaboration, especially within a fast-moving VFX pipeline.
 For projects that demand seamless collaboration, LucidLink makes it easy to work with large files in real time.
-No more waiting for uploads or downloads — just smooth teamwork, no matter where your team is working from.
+That means no more waiting for uploads or downloads, just fast access and teamwork, no matter where you're working.

 The 14 best motion graphics software